Waterfowl Blind Laws

 General

 The laws governing the licensing and location of waterfowl blinds are included in the Code of Virginia, promulgated by the General Assembly.
-These are implemented by regulations adopted by the Department of Game and Inland Fisheries.
+These are implemented by regulations adopted by the Department of Wildlife Resources.

 Blinds Generally

 Blinds located west of I-95 are not subject to these laws and regulations, nor do they apply to blinds located in Accomack and Northampton counties.
-No new blind licenses will be issued for additional shore and stationary blinds in the City of Virginia Beach.
-Floating blinds may not anchor within 500 yards of any licensed stationary blind.
+No new blind licenses will be issued for additional stationary blinds in the city of Virginia Beach.
+Waterfowl hunting is not permitted on the public waters within 150 yards of a residence without the consent of the landowner, or on the public waters within 500 yards of a legally licensed blind without the consent of the blind licensee

 Floating Blind